Find the right snorkel gear for you.

-There are a number of pieces of equipment that will make your snorkel experience more enjoyable and safe.
-The first rule of any water sport, whether it’s diving, swimming or snorkeling, is always go with a buddy.
+Several pieces of equipment will make your snorkel experience more enjoyable and safe.
+The first rule of any water sport, whether it’s diving, swimming, or snorkeling, is always to go with a buddy.
 It’s important that you observe this rule.
-Scuba divers always follow it and it should be the same for snorkelers.
+Scuba divers always follow it, which should be the same for snorkelers.

 The snorkel is also important.
 It should be no longer than about 18″ (45 cm) and have a large bore.
 It should be flexible and fit your bite.
 Try to get one that has a replaceable mouthpiece because as time passes, people have a tendency to chew through them–not out of fear, but from excitement!
 Also, there are snorkels that have one-way purge valves.
 Water can drain out of the bottom, eliminating blast clearing.
 (Some masks also have this feature.)